MrSquiggles13/Zettelkasten/Study Guide.md

-Links will have the current source being used (youtube video, article etc.) while unlinked will be marked with what the source is
+Links will have the current source being used (youtube video, web article etc.) while unlinked will be marked with what the source is
 # Studying

 - [x] [Sample note taking set up](https://youtu.be/E6ySG7xYgjY?si=QHBYlIhqgsjwfkAS)